On this page

 # Gate is off

-Feature Gates can be very useful for simple on/off switches, with optional but advanced user targeting.
-However, if you want to be send a different set of values (strings, numbers, and etc.) to your clients based on specific user attributes, e.g. country, Dynamic Configs can help you with that.
-The API is very similar to Feature Gates, but you get an entire json object you can configure on the server and you can fetch typed parameters from it.
-For example:
+Feature Gates are useful for simple on/off switches with optional user targeting.
+To send a different set of values (strings, numbers, and similar types) to clients based on user attributes such as country, use Dynamic Configs.
+The API is similar to Feature Gates, but returns a full JSON object configurable on the server from which you can fetch typed parameters.

 # Get a dynamic config for a specific user